 Over the last year or two, I have had many friends and clients ask about the pending “recession”.
 Many have been waiting for the next one almost every year since the “Great Recession” of 2008.
 As no one knows for sure when (not if) the next recession will come, I felt that it was time to start considering writing a “Recession Survival Guide”.
 As I have written many of the components that I will eventually reference in that guide, I thought I would start out with this article sharing some thoughts, pointers, and guidelines that may help you find good solutions for you and your family.

 The bottom line, for any risks in life you need to address, you should have a plan – don’t react.
+You should have an investment plan that is aligned with your financial plan to help keep you accountable and on track during any difficult market times.
 Once a future recession is upon us, many will react on fear which typically ends in a less than optimal solution.
 As a long-time financial planner, I know that having a plan in advance of any unexpected event will allow you to make optimal decisions to help keep you and your family on track to your longer-term financial goals and objectives.
 With that in mind, here are some thoughts and linked articles for your consideration to help you “survive” any future recession.

 Before you start reacting or even planning, it is good to help understand what risks and issues you must address related to a recession.
 Don’t just worry about whether the next recession or bear market will destroy your portfolio, have a plan and don’t make bad decisions while riding the stock market rollercoaster.